A Symbolic Algorithm for Computation of Non-degenerate Clifford Algebra Matrix Representations: Elementary construction of the algebra p,q,r

-This section gives a concise self-contained construction of the Clifford algebra based on the construction of Macdonald \cite{Macdonald2002, Prodanov2017}.
+Clifford algebras can be defined in several mathematically equivalent ways.
+However, from computer science perspective the preferred definition should be easy to implement with the tools of the computer algebra system of choice.
+This section gives a concise self-contained construction of the Clifford algebra based on Macdonald \cite{Macdonald2002, Prodanov2017}.
 The construction is repeated here for consistency of the presentation.
-In the following we define an associative algebra over the reals $\mathbb{R}$.
-The construction of Clifford algebras over the complex numbers will not be discussed here The algebra is constructed by a set of generators, which can be identified with orthonormal vectors.
-The generators of the algebra are called \textit{orths} for convenience. \begin{defn}[Indicial map] Define the indicial map $\iota_e: \mathbb{N} \mapsto \mathbf{B}$, acting on symbols by concatenation, such that
+The algebra is constructed by a set of generators, which can be identified with orthonormal vectors.